What Is a Stroke?

 Stroke, or also known as cerebrovascular attack, or simply put ‘brain attack’, is the loss of brain function due to a disturbance in the blood supply to an area of the brain.
 When this happens, brain cells are deprived of oxygen and begin to die.
-It leads to the loss in memory and muscle control, making it one of the leading causes of serious long-term disability.
+It leads to the loss in memory and muscle control, making stroke one of the leading causes of serious long-term disability.

 - Ischemic stroke – In this type, a blood vessel carrying blood to the brain is blocked by a blood clot (ischemic).
 The blood supply to the brain decreases, leading to dysfunction of the brain tissue in that area.